Whatever Happened To Rebecca Black?

 Glee took her song to prom

 Countless popular parody versions of "Friday" appeared on YouTube in the weeks and months after Black's auto-tuned ode to the weekend debuted.
 The Annoying Orange and Bart Baker's versions both garnered tens of millions of views.
 However, one of the most talked about covers of "Friday" was one that wasn't directly making fun of Black.
-Puck (Mark Salling), Artie (Kevin McHale), and Sam (Chord Overstreet) performed a vamped-up version of the song during prom night on Season 2 of Glee.
+Puck (Mark Salling), Artie (Kevin McHale), and Sam (Chord Overstreet) performed a vamped-up version of the song during prom night on S2 of "Glee."
 So many people reportedly questioned the inclusion of the song that series co-creator Ryan Murphy was forced to address the decision.

 "There's a rule for it that's explained in the show," Murphy told The Hollywood Reporter.
 "The [glee club] is hired to perform songs for the prom and they were told by the principal to please do popular songs that the kids know.
 It's songs that supposedly 17-year-olds are performing for other 17-year-olds, I think younger kids have a definite reaction to that song."
 Murphy added that Black's much-maligned track had a cultural impact, regardless of whether it was good or not.
 "The show pays tribute to pop culture and, love it or hate it, that song is pop culture."